Is it true that I have to pay GST on items purchased overseas?

-All goods brought into Singapore are subject to Goods and Services Tax (GST) at the prevailing rate of 7% on the value of goods, which may include the cost, insurance and freight (CIF) plus other chargeable costs and the duty payable (if applicable).
+All goods brought into Singapore are subject to Goods and Services Tax (GST) at the prevailing rate, levied on the value of goods, which may include the cost, insurance and freight (CIF) plus other chargeable costs and the duty payable (if applicable).

 But why do I have to pay GST for things I bought while on overseas trips?

 That's because GST is a tax on the taxable supply of goods and services in Singapore and on the importation of goods into Singapore (other than an exempt import).
-That means that GST is levied on goods brought into Singapore or purchased locally.
+Hence, GST is levied on goods brought into Singapore or purchased locally.

 The imposition of GST on goods imported into Singapore has been in force since 1 April 1994 when GST was implemented in Singapore.
-The practice is consistent with countries that levy GST (also known as Value-Added Tax in some countries).
-Please note that there is no GST relief for goods imported for commercial purposes.
-However, travellers are granted GST relief on goods imported for their own personal use and the amount is based on the value of goods they bring in and the period that they are away from Singapore.
-Travellers are required to pay GST on the value of the goods which is in excess of the GST relief granted to them.
+The practice is consistent with countries that levy GST (also known as Value-Added Tax in some countries) on imported goods.
+There is no GST import relief for goods imported by travellers for commercial purposes.
+However, travellers are granted GST import relief on goods imported for their own personal use and the amount is based on the value of goods they bring in and the period that they are away from Singapore.
+Travellers are required to pay GST on the value of the goods which is in excess of the GST import relief granted to them.

-Hence, all goods, whether from commercial shipments (i.e. shipping of goods) or hand-carried by travellers, are subject to 7% GST.
-As such, as a traveller, if you have been away from Singapore for a week and purchased S$500 worth of goods meant for personal consumption, you would not need to pay GST since you are eligible for GST relief of up to S$500 in purchase value.
-However, if you purchased S$800 worth of goods meant for personal consumption on that week-long trip, you would be required to pay GST on the excess S$300 (i.e. S$800 minus the S$500 for which you are eligible for GST relief).
+All imported goods, whether via commercial shipments (i.e. shipping of goods) or hand-carried by travellers, are subject to GST at the prevailing rate.
+As such, as a traveller, if you have been away from Singapore for a week and purchased S$500 worth of goods meant for personal consumption, you would not need to pay GST since you are eligible for GST import relief of up to S$500 in purchase value.
+However, if you purchased S$800 worth of goods meant for personal consumption on that week-long trip, you would be required to pay GST on the excess S$300 (i.e. S$800 minus the S$500 for which you are eligible for GST import relief).

 Who does not qualify for GST relief?